nathangeffen/libuseful/README.md

 # Dependencies

-Useful is installed using the [Meson build system](http://mesonbuild.com/) (which is much better designed and easier to use than Autotools or CMake).
+Useful is installed using the [Meson build system](http://mesonbuild.com/).

 Here is how you'd install Meson on Ubuntu-like systems: